FreyaHolmer/ShaderForge/Shader Forge/Assets/ShaderForge/Readme.txt

 Shader Forge is currently in beta, which means that things could potentially change in a way that alters your shaders, when opening them with a newer version.
 I will, however, try to avoid this.
 I honestly don't think it will happen, but it could.
-Beta also means that these first few weeks will focus primarily on bugfixes, workflow and interaction design, rather than features!

 Contact / Support:
 ------------------